joankl/Solar-Neutrinos-Project/README.md

 # Analysis simulation of electron Bulck along z axis

-Here are notebokks and useful modules to analyse simulation data on SNO+ experiment.
+Here are noteboks and useful modules to analyse simulation data on SNO+ experiment.